LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Experimental Setup and Implementation Details

 \textit{SELDNet} is a Convolutional Recurrent Neural Network (CRNN)~\cite{cao2019polyphonic}, combining CNNs for spatial feature extraction and RNNs for temporal dependencies.
 A fully connected (FC) layer estimates source locations in Cartesian coordinates, providing precise DoA estimates.

-\textit{SALSA} is an advanced SSL algorithm featuring a CRNN model with a CNN backbone based on the PANN ResNet22 \cite{9229505} architecture for audio tagging.
-It includes a two-layer Bidirectional GRU and fully connected output layers.
-The algorithm adapts to various input features by adjusting the number of input channels in the first convolutional layer.
-During inference, sound classes with probabilities above the detection threshold are considered active, and their corresponding DOAs are selected.
+\textit{SALSA} is an advanced SSL algorithm with a CRNN model based on the PANN ResNet22 \cite{9229505} architecture.
+It includes a two-layer Bidirectional GRU and fully connected output layers, adapting to input features by adjusting the number of input channels.
+During inference, sound classes above the detection threshold are considered active, and their corresponding DOAs are selected.